 A. STATEMENT OF THE PROBLEM

 Francisella tularensis is a Gram-negative, facultative, intracellular bacterium which causes the disease tularemia.
-Previous research has demonstrated that F. tularensis ribosomes are heterogenous and that a specific ribosomal protein, bS21-2, regulates translation.
-To study regulation of translation by ribosomes in Francisella tularensis, we will use an in vitro system.
+Previous research has demonstrated that F. tularensis ribosomes are heterogeneous and that a specific ribosomal protein, bS21-2, regulates translation.
+To study the regulation of translation by ribosomes in Francisella tularensis, we will use an in vitro system.
 We aim to develop a reporter construct for use in an in vitro translation assay that is sensitive and easy to modify and to reproducibly purify active ribosomes from F. tularensis for use in this assay.

 B. JUSTIFICATION FOR THE STUDY